 Habitat for Humanity in Poland

 Habitat for Humanity Poland has been operating since 1992.
-It was the first Habitat’s branch in Europe.
-We operate in Warsaw and Gliwice.
-We respond to poverty housing through a number of activities, including construction of new houses, renovations of apartments, as well as advocacy and microloan programs.
-So far we have helped over 1000 families in Poland.
+It was the first Habitat branch in Europe.
+We operate in Warsaw and Gliwice and so far we have helped over 1,300 families in Poland.

 The housing need in Poland

 There is a serious housing shortage with Poland having the lowest rate in Europe of number of homes for its population (1000:360), according to the national statistics.
 The deficit of housing units is between 600,000 and 1.5 million.
 Approximately 15 percent of the population lives in poverty housing, defined as a lack of roof overhead and/or living under substandard conditions (with no bathrooms and toilets, no central heating or technically unsafe buildings), and 44.8 percent of Poles are living in overcrowded conditions while the EU average stands at 17 percent (HFH Poland Housing Report 2015).
 The severe housing deprivation rate is high at 10.1 compared to 5.2 EU average (Housing Europe 2015).
 Poland ranks in the bottom third of OECD countries in terms of housing conditions for children (average rooms per child and children in homes that lack basic facilities).
 The average waiting period for social housing in Poland in large cities is between 2-7 years, and in smaller cities up to 20 years.